miguelcaldas13/Python-Activity-Tracker/README.md

-# Python Expense Tracker
+# Python Activity Tracker
- A simple application using Python SQLite
+ A simple application using Python SQLite, to track physical activites performed by user and to keep a monthly track of some statistics.